• Skip to primary navigation

 • Practice makes perfect.
 It’s completely normal to have some macaron fails from time to time.
 Just don’t give up and keep practicing.
 They’re totally worth it.

 • Fat prevents egg whites from whipping up properly.
 Fat residue can remain in plastic bowls even after washing them.
-Use glass or stainless steel bowls.
-For extra security, wipe down your bowl and whisk attachment with lemon juice or vinegar to ensure no fat remains.
+Use glass or stainless steel bowls if you are able.
+For extra security, if you wish, wipe down your bowl and whisk attachment with lemon juice or vinegar to ensure no fat remains.

 If you make these red velvet macarons, let me know!
 Drop a comment or tag me on Instagram.
 I love seeing your bakes and creations.